top of page

 in Delayed Diagnosis

-While men have a greater lifetime risk for developing bladder cancer than women, 1 in 27 versus 1 in 89, women with hematuria are less likely to be referred to urology than men.
-(1).
+While males have a greater lifetime risk for developing bladder cancer, females with hematuria are less likely to be referred to urology than men.
+(1)

-Women are 2.5-fold (p < 0.001) more likely to require three or more primary care visits before referral to a urologist than men.
+Females are 2.5-fold (p < 0.001) more likely to require three or more primary care visits before referral to a urologist than males.
 (2)

-As a consequence, women are diagnosed with more advanced-stage disease and have poorer prognosis.
+As a consequence, females are diagnosed with more advanced-stage disease and have poorer prognosis.
 (1)

-Delayed diagnosis is believed to contribute to higher stage disease and a 34% increased risk of mortality compared to men.
+Delayed diagnosis is believed to contribute to higher stage disease and a 34% increased risk of mortality compared to males.
 (3)

 References: